Cold Hands and Feet Causes: Causes, Symptoms and Meaning

 This graph is based on 24 medical articles.
 It explains why problems with poor circulation and cold hands and feet are very common in modern people, and why cold extremities were not common during first decades of 20th century.

 Symptoms related to cold feet and hands

 Hyperventilation reduces CO2 in the lungs.
-This causes lowered arterial CO2 pressure resulting in constriction of arteries and arterioles since CO2 is the most potent vasodilator (see studies below).
+This causes lowered arterial CO2 pressure resulting in constriction of arteries and arterioles or vasoconstriction since CO2 is the most potent vasodilator (see studies below).
 In addition, low CO2 leads to the reduced Bohr effect (less O2 is released in tissues by red blood cells).
 As a result, people suffer from having cold extremities.

 All vital organs of the human body and extremities get reduced blood and O2 supply.
 Most people get only cold feet.
 But there are also millions of people who suffer from cold hands as well.

 If you try voluntary hyperventilation, in 1 minute your brain oxygen levels will be about two times less and, in 2-3 minutes, most people can faint due to critically low brain-O2 content.